-Long-term receivables related to tax refunds correspond to tax benefits claimed by the Company in certain of its local tax jurisdictions, for which collection is expected beyond one year.
+Long-term receivables related to tax refund correspond to tax benefits claimed by the Company in certain of its local tax jurisdictions, for which collection is expected beyond one year.

-In 2006, the Company entered into cancellable swaps with a combined notional value of \$200 million to hedge the fair value of a portion of the convertible bonds due in 2016 that carry a fixed interest rate.
+In 2006, the Company entered into cancellable swaps with a combined notional value of \$200 million to hedge the fair value of a portion of the convertible bonds due 2016 carrying a fixed interest rate.
 The cancellable swaps convert the fixed rate interest expense recorded on the convertible bonds due 2016 to a variable interest rate based upon adjusted LIBOR.
-The cancellable swaps meet the criteria for designation as a fair value hedge, as further detailed in Note 22 and are reflected at their fair value in the consolidated balance sheet as at June 28, 2008, which was positive for approximately \$12 million.
+The cancellable swaps meet the criteria for designation as a fair value hedge, as further detailed in Note 22 and are reflected at their fair value in the consolidated balance sheet as at March 30, 2008, which was positive for approximately \$19 million.

 As described in Note 13, the Company and its partners completed on March 30, 2008 the creation of Numonyx.
-At closing, as part of the consideration for its contribution, the Company received \$156 million in long-term subordinated notes, due in 2038.
-The investment, registered at fair value, amounted to \$145 million as at June 28, 2008, with a pre-tax decline in fair value totaling \$11 million recorded as a separate component of "Accumulated other comprehensive income" in the consolidated statement of changes in shareholders' equity.
-Fair value measurement on Numonyx Subordinated notes is further described in Note 23.
+At closing, as part of the consideration for its contribution, the Company received \$156 million in long-term subordinated notes, due 2038.
 These long-term notes yield 9.5% interest, generally payable in kind for seven years and in cash thereafter.
 In liquidation events in which proceeds are insufficient to pay off the term loan, revolving credit facilities and the Francisco Partners' preferential payout rights, the subordinated notes will be deemed to have been retired.